davorg/www-shorten-snipurl/README.md

 # DESCRIPTION

+**WARNING:** [http://shorl.com](http://shorl.com) does not provide an API.
+We must scrape the resulting HTML.

+- Also, their service has been up and down quite a bit lately.
+We have disabled live tests due to this.
+- You have been warned.
+We suggest using another [WWW::Shorten](https://metacpan.org/pod/WWW::Shorten) service.

 A Perl interface to the web service [http://SnipURL.com](http://snipurl.com).
 The service maintains a database of long URLs, each of which has a unique identifier or nickname.
 For more features, please visit [http://snipurl.com/features](http://snipurl.com/features).